sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 In the Generalization Phase, we will provide training and development splits for new languages where approximately half are genetically related (belong to the same family) and half are genetically *unrelated* (are isolates or belong to a different family) to the development languages.
 We will keep the languages in the Generalization Phase a surprise until April 2020 (see [timeline](#timeline)).
 We will also keep the genetically unrelated language *families* a surprise, though some languages will come from the same families as those in the Development Phase.

-In the Evaluation Phase, the participants’ models will be evaluated on surprise forms from all of the languages from the previous phases.
+In the Evaluation Phase, the participants’ models will be evaluated on held-out forms from all of the languages from the previous phases.
 The languages from the Development Phase and the Generalization Phase are evaluated simultaneously.
 The only difference is that there has been more time to construct a model for those languages released in the Development Phase.
 It follows that a model could easily overfit to or favor phenomena that are more frequent in languages presented in the Development Phase, especially if parameters are shared across languages.
 For instance, a model based on the morphological patterning of the Indo-European languages may end up with a bias towards suffixing and will struggle to learn prefixing or circumfixation, the degree to which only becomes apparent during experimentation on other languages whose inflectional morphology patterns differ.
 Of course, the model architecture itself could explicitly or implicitly favor certain word formation types (suffixing, prefixing, etc.).

 <sup>1</sup> See [References](#references)

 **Glossary**

-The shared task features both surprise morphological inflection triples and surprise languages.
+The shared task features both held-out morphological inflection triples and surprise languages.
 The organizers created a short glossary of task-specific terminology for clarity.
 We use the language described in this glossary unambiguously throughout the task description.

 * **Development language**: A language for which the participants will have an elongated period of time (about two months) to construct a machine learning model for morphological inflection generation.
 * **Surprise language**: A language for which the participants will have a short period of time (about one week) to construct or adapt a machine learning model for morphological inflection generation.
 The idea is that the participants apply the knowledge accrued from the Development Phase to choose a good model and good hyperparameters.
 Most of the surprise languages will be *typologically distinct* from the development languages, i.e. the majority of the languages will be taken from language families other than the ones used during the Development Phase.